emilsla/medusa-casys-plugin/README.md

 ## Features

-- Seamless integration with Casys (Bankart) payment gateway
+- Seamless integration with Casys payment gateway
 - Automatic currency conversion to MKD (Macedonian Denar)
 - Handling of payment callbacks and redirects
 - Support for payment success and failure workflows